Gvenkatanarasimha05/Plant-disease-detection-system-for-sustainable-agriculture/README.md

 - 🌱 Upload a leaf image to detect plant diseases automatically.
 - 📷 Supports various plant types including tomato, potato, grape, apple, and more.
 - 🧠 Powered by a Convolutional Neural Network (CNN) trained on the PlantVillage dataset.
-- ☁️ Lightweight web application built with [Streamlit](https://streamlit.io/).
+- ☁️ Lightweight web application built with [Streamlit](https://plant-disease-detection-for-sustainable-agriculture.streamlit.app/).
+LIVE MODEL
 - 🌍 Encourages early detection and prevention for sustainable farming.

 ---